papaya-mobile/papaya-mobile.github.io/README.md

         hexo deploy

-8. remember to commit your post markdown file to ``master`` branch.
+8. remember to commit your post markdown file to ``source`` branch.

 ## workflow